 We provide free clothes, toys, books, baby equipment, and bedding to foster and kinship placement families, families living in shelters, and children who have experienced abuse.

-We know that it’s not easy to be a foster kid or a foster parent, and we want to help as much as we can by bringing a foster closet to Bloomington to help our neighbors.Get Items
+We know that it’s not easy to be a foster kid or a foster parent, so we want to help our neighbors as much as we can by bringing a foster closet to Bloomington.Get Items

 We always have clothing, toys, and books, and often we have baby equipment and bedding.
-Text or email us with the clothing sizes and genders of the children you are raising, and we will provide as much as we can, and also let you know what else we have at the moment that might be helpful.
-Then we will arrange for you to pick up your items, or we can deliver within Bloomington.
+Text or email us with the clothing sizes and genders of the children you are raising, and we will provide as much as we can.

 Here’s what we typically have available: